-Welcome to the Office of Disability Services (ODS) new online accommodation and information system!
-Over the next year ODS will move toward an online process for requesting and approving accommodations for students who are registered with the office, meaning you have met with the Disability Services Director, completed a Disability Identification form, and submitted necessary documentation.
+The Office of Disability Services (ODS) has an online accommodation and services request system that can be used by students who are registered with the office, meaning you have met with the Disability Services Director, previously completed a Disability Accommodation Request Form, and submitted necessary disability information/documentation.

 New students must initially contact the Office of Disability Services to register, but will then be added to the system for future accommodation and service requests.
 An initial Accommodations and Service Request Form (PDF) must be completed and submitted to the office.
 Accommodations are reviewed every semester to ensure that students are receiving appropriate and effective accommodations and services.